 Across the U.S., pollution is disproportionately harming Black and Latino communities.
 Read how this Chicago mom, living in an industrial corridor that’s home to a growing number of warehouses, is fighting to protect her family’s and her community’s health from diesel pollution.

 The 2023 “Health of the Air” report from the American Thoracic Society provides the first-ever local and national estimates of the health impacts of wildland fires—and finds that smoke from these fires is responsible for thousands of premature deaths each year in the US.

 Christy Haas-Howard, our November Supermom of the Month, is a school nurse in Colorado who sees the impact of poor air quality on children’s health every day.

-Read the latest news from Moms Clean Air Force staff and members in Arizona, Colorado, Nevada, Texas, and West Virginia.
+Read the latest news from Moms Clean Air Force staff and members in Arizona, Nevada, New Mexico, Ohio, Pennsylvania, and Texas.

 Breathing tailpipe pollution can trigger asthma and damage our lungs, hearts, and brains.
 And vehicle exhaust contribute to climate change.
 Learn why we need strong tailpipe pollution protections and cleaner air for our children and our communities in our new fact sheet.